Winter22SOFE2720/CRN-73378--Group-15-Project/README.md

 <b> Overview: </b>
 Design and develop an Online Shopping System called Ontario Tech Shop that allows customers to view a category of products, create an account, purchase orders and view order history.
+All in one easy to navigate, user friendly system.